carafelix/Aztec-tool-red/README.md

 This is a little tool for tinkering the inner workings of the Aztec code validation in Santiago public transport network, RED.

-It's build on React Native Expo and uses bwip-js for writing the Aztec code, still missing reading it lol
+It's build on React Native Expo and uses bwip-js for writing the Aztec code, still missing reading from file lol